cgotelli/Bedload-LHE/README.md

 ## Structure of the code

 The entire process is divided in three steps of sediment transport computing, and one previous step of image aquisition that is also done with Matlab.
+The complementary functions allow to analyze intermediate results and which helps, for example, with the calibration process.
+The code also allows to process selected files, so you can apply the

 - **Step 0 - Acquisition:** This step uses the camera to capture images at a specific frame rate, and store them into Matfiles and/or image files (bmp, jpeg, png, etc.).
 This step can also be done with any external software that stores images as video files.
 These videos are also allowed to be processed.